Flutter – the future of cross-platform or yet another “Google Glass”?

 Both of these benefits result in less code, which in turn means fewer bugs.

 7. Smoother animations by default

 If you need a quick-fix MVP, Flutter is the way to go.
-You won’t even have to compromise on UI limits since most of the animations (like UI interaction feedback or button taps) are integrated by default and, in some instances, available as a drag and drop.
+You won’t even have to compromise on UI limits.
+With most of the animations (like UI interaction feedback or button taps) integrated by default and, in some instances, available as a drag and drop… What’s not to like?
 In addition, since Flutter uses Material Design and Cupertino out of the box, you can build attractive UIs for your Android or iOS MVP at a glance.

 8. “Shazam”-like performance

 Anything you build on Flutter will compile to ARM code, which places this cross-platform closer to bypassing bottlenecks, the latter currently being possible only in the case of a native build.
-Sure, this framework is still in its early days but given to what it can do now, you can only imagine what it would be able to solve in a few years or so.
-Like a fresh super-hero around the block, Flutter just got it’s “powers” and I bet we’ll see more coming.
+While in its early days, this framework offers plenty now… Like a fresh super-hero around the block, Flutter just got its’ “powers” and I bet we’ll see more coming.

 To conclude, in matters of future developments, Flutter does not have the potential of becoming the next “Google Glass”.
 With its promising roadmap, this framework has a lot to bring on to our digital tables (like true cross-platform apps that can run on Windows, Mac and Linux).
 However, it still has to pass the HighLoad and long-term production tests before it will settle in as a standard within professional software houses stacks.

 Flutter is an amazing tool and it definitely deserves some space in the toolbox of any mobile-oriented agency, but before that happens on our end, we still need to put it to a race against our current top-choice among cross-platform builds.